 THEREFORE BE IT:

-Resolved, the GNSO hereby initiates a PDP to evaluate (ii) whether there is a need for special protections at the top and second level [in new gTLDs] or [in all gTLDs] for the names of the following types of international organizations: International Governmental Organizations (IGOs) and international non-governmental organizations (INGOs) receiving protections under treaties and statutes under multiple jurisdictions, and specifically including the Red Cross/Red Crescent Movement (RCRC) and the International Olympic Committee (IOC), and (ii) if so, to develop policy recommendations for such protections.
+Resolved, the GNSO hereby initiates a PDP to evaluate (ii) whether there is a need for special protections at the top and second level in all gTLDs for the names of the following types of international organizations: International Governmental Organizations (IGOs) and international non-governmental organizations (INGOs) receiving protections under treaties and statutes under multiple jurisdictions, and specifically including the Red Cross/Red Crescent Movement (RCRC) and the International Olympic Committee (IOC), and (ii) if so, to develop policy recommendations for such protections.

-[Further resolved, that in conducting this PDP, the GNSO Council requests that the PDP Working Group be convened immediately to fulfill the requirements of this PDP in an expedited manner, and that substantive policy work be initiated immediately, before the charter is approved for this PDP, as permitted by Section 8 the GNSO’s PDP Manual.]
+Further resolved, that in conducting this PDP, the GNSO Council requests that the PDP Working Group be convened as soon as possible to fulfill the requirements of this PDP in an expedited manner.

-[Further resolved, that the PDP working group should formally invite the representatives of IGOs, the RCRC and IOC to participate in this PDP.]